mattkelly/masters-thesis-authenticated-encryption/README.md

 masters-thesis
 ==============

-My master's thesis: Design and Cryptanalysis of an Authenticated Encryption Algorithm
+My master's thesis: Design and Cryptanalysis of a Customizable Authenticated Encryption Algorithm